 That Thou, My Lord [and my God!], shouldst die for me?

-Indeed, the resurrection of Christ proves God’s power but the death of Christ proves God’s love (cf. Rom.
-5:8).
+Indeed, the resurrection of Christ proves God’s power but the death of Christ proves God’s love.
 John’s Gospel gives readers not simply the nature of the divine Christ.
 He gives readers the character of the human God.
 Paul does the same.
 As he probes more deeply into the meaning of the Christ-event, the his finger begins to move like Thomas’s into the very heart of God: “For God has demonstrated his love for us, in that while we were still sinners Christ died for us” (Rom.
 5:8).

 Perhaps the reader should not be so confused by Thomas’s first words: “Let us go, that we may die with him” (Jn.
 11:16).
 For those words had been spoken once before, yes, even before the foundation of the world.
 They had been spoken by the One who proved to become Thomas’s Twin, indeed, the Twin of us all, the One who left his throne in heaven, saying to the divine council, “Let us go, that we may die with them.”
 And so he did.
 And so we live.